sekyurra/studium/docs/guides/crafters/leveling/stats.md

 - **High**: ⚠️ If your craftsmanship is too high for the macro you're running, you may accidentally complete the craft before increasing its collectability.
 While the craft will succeed, the collectability may be too low for an appraiser to accept, which essentially equals failure.

-:::caution
-The macros provided in this guide have, to the extent possible, been written to accommodate a certain amount of excess craftsmanship, so things like FC buffs shouldn't pose a problem.
-However, you can still run into issues if your craftsmanship stat is significantly higher than what's expected for a given macro.

-If you are having issues because of a high craftsmanship stat, the provided macros [can be adjusted](./macros.md#macro-modification) to work around the issue.
+:::info
+The macros provided in this guide have been written so that all quality actions are completed before any progress is made toward completion of the craft.
+This means that any excess in your craftsmanship stat shouldn't affect the outcome.
 :::

 ### Control